varigence/docs/bimlflex/concepts/data-vault-templates.md

 ---
 # Data Vault Templates

-This document outlines the creation and management of Data Vault artifacts in BimlFlex.
+This document outlines the Data Vault templates in BimlFlex.

-The Data Vault can be accelerated using the BimlFlex Data Vault Accelerator that is [described in its own document](../modeling-tools/accelerator.md).
-This document focuses on the process of manually creating Data Vault artifacts by manipulating metadata.
+The Data Vault can be accelerated using the BimlFlex Data Vault Accelerator: @data-vault-accelerator

 ## Setup